DJChloe/Orickong_C/README.md

 * MAXIMUS, who animated Oricgames.com and wrote [an article](http://callmekenneth.pagesperso-orange.fr/edito,en,112,92.html) on the Donky Kong like games available for the Oric computer.
 * KENNETH, who has ressurected [OricGames](http://callmekenneth.pagesperso-orange.fr/) back from the graves.
 * DBUG, who is the main maintainer of the OSDK, founder of Defence-force.org, and who helped me to fix those two nasty bugs in the OSDK.
 One of the best demo-maker in the Oric community.
-* ISS who developped the Oricutron emulator
+* XERON who developped the Oricutron emulator
 * SYMOON, who have provided to Oricgames a lot of tape files, and the Oric Kong tape file.
 * TILT, the magazine, and its team, in which the original game was published.

 Special thanks to :
 * Bertrand RAVEL, credited in Tilt as the author of Oric Kong
 * Ibisum for testing and feedback
+* Iss, for, well...
+I don't remember for what, but he noticed me that Oricutron was from Xeron.
+And many thanks to his support.
 * My sons (Hugo, Tom and Eliot) for their support.
 * Github for hosting the project.